metabase/metabase/docs/developers-guide/visual-tests.md

 ## How to run visual tests on CI

-Percy tests are intended to be run on CI since every run is attached to a pull request.
-Cypress tests will submit page snapshots to the Percy servers only when the Cypress run command is prefixed with `percy exec --` and a valid `PERCY_TOKEN` environment variable is set.
-Percy charges by the screenshot, so we do not do this by default.

-Instead, to reduce cost, we only trigger visual tests by manually adding the `visual` label to a pull request.
-If you plan to perform a lot of commits while the PR is a work-in-progress and you don't need to run tests on each commit, then just temporarily remove the label until you're ready since Percy will run every time you push a new commit to a PR with a `visual` label.
-Preventing unnecessary Percy runs saves money.
+When your PR is ready for review, you can run visual tests (handled by Percy) in one of two ways:

+- Add a `visual` label to the pull request.
-Alternatively, you can trigger visual tests manually by posting a PR comment with a `@metabase-bot run visual tests` command.
+- Comment on the pull request with `@metabase-bot run visual tests`

+**Only run these visual tests when your pull request is ready for review**.
+Percy charges by the screenshot, so running the visual tests on every commit gets expensive.

-If there is no `visual` label, the tests will run to ensure that the underlying Cypress tests are valid, but we will not submit screenshots to the Percy servers.
+By default, Cypress tests will run to ensure that the underlying tests are valid, but Cypress won't submit screenshots to the Percy servers.
+When the PR is labeled or commented to run the visual tests, the Cypress run command is prefixed by `percy exec --` and a valid `PERCY_TOKEN` environment variable, and Cypress will submit the screenshots to the Percy servers.

 To recap: